SheikhAfham-1993/githubexplorer/README.md

 ## Storybook

-The project components are also documented via Storybook.
+The project components are also documented via [Storybook](https://storybook.js.org/).
 To run storybook, open a new terminal and type

 ```bash
 npm run storybook
 ```

+## Cypress E2E testing

+The project also has [Cypress E2E testing](https://www.cypress.io/) scripts.
+If you want to execute the tests locally, follow below instructions.

+- Open terminal and run the command `bash npm run dev`
+- Then open another terminal and run the command `bash npm run cypress`

 The above command will open storybook in a new browser tab where you can observe different components and their behavior